What we learned from Seahawks coach Pete Carroll on Wednesday

 Here are five things we learned:

-Quinton Dunbar is fully back but it’s still unclear if he’ll start Sunday
+Quinton Dunbar is back, but it’s unclear if he’ll start Sunday

 Dunbar didn’t practice Monday as he had to re-enter the league’s COVID-19 testing protocol after leaving the team for a few days to attend a funeral in Florida last week.

-But he was back on the field Wednesday, and Carroll said he would be taking part fully in practice.
+He was back on the field Wednesday, and Carroll said he would be taking part fully in practice.

 A good week of practice might mean Dunbar will start Sunday at right cornerback against the Falcons.
 The team is listing that as an either/or right now with Tre Flowers — the only officially unsettled starting position on the roster.